Thomas Dacre, 2nd Baron Dacre: Early career

-Dacre took part in the Battle of Bosworth (22 August 1485) on the Yorkist side against Henry Tudor, where the Yorkist king, Richard III of England, was defeated and killed.
+A formidable soldier by his late teens, Dacre, then aged 17, took part in the Battle of Bosworth (22 August 1485) on the Yorkist side against Henry Tudor, where the Yorkist king, Richard III of England, was defeated and killed.
 He however quickly made peace with the victor.
 This early support for the House of Tudor earned him some favour with Henry Tudor (who had now ascended the throne as "King Henry VII of England"), who would continue to trust his services for the remainder of his reign.
 King Henry VII named him a Knight of the Bath in 1503.
-Dacre later swore loyalty to King Henry's son and successor, Henry VIII of England, when he ascended the throne in 1509.
+Dacre later swore loyalty to King Henry's son and successor, Henry VIII, when he ascended the throne in 1509.

 He was named deputy of the Lord Warden of the Marches (an officer on the border with Scotland) in 1485, and then Warden of the Western Marches, and finally Warden-general over all the marches in 1509.
 James IV of Scotland granted him fishing rights to salmon of the river Esk in April 1498, allowing him to build fish traps called "garths".
 He was to pay a duty of a number of fish to the keeper of Lochmaben Castle each year.
+Dacre was considered a friend of James IV, he once claimed that "no Englishman knew more of the secrets of the Scots than him".
+He was part of the train that took Margaret Tudor to Scotland to be married to James IV, attended James's wedding and played cards with him, once taking £2 6s 8d from the king.
+He also attended the wedding of Margaret's older brother, Arthur, Prince of Wales to Katherine of Aragon.
+As a friend of James, Dacre had advised the king not to invade England whilst Henry was in France.
+James dismissed the warning and, so, prepared to invade England, leading to the Battle of Flodden.